someobserver/recurgence/README.md

 ---

-<small>*This repository explores how minimal rules generate maximal complexity—and what that means for consciousness, meaning, and the nature of reality itself.
-All claims are working hypotheses subject to recursive refinement.
-But the visceral encounter of meaning emerging through constraint?
-That phenomenological experience is available right now.</small>

----
+**Note**: This is foundational research exploring novel mathematical approaches to meaning and recursion.
+All frameworks are working hypotheses subject to empirical validation and peer review.